 - Examination date

-- Date you receive your prescription after a contact lens fitting (issue date) and expiration date of prescription
+- The date you received your prescription after a contact lens fitting (issue date) and the expiration date of your prescription

-- Name, address, phone number and fax number of seller
+- The name, address, phone number, and fax number of the seller

 - Material and/or manufacturer of the prescribed contact lens

 - Base curve or appropriate designation of the prescribed contact lens

 - Diameter, when appropriate, of the prescribed contact lens

 - For a private-label contact lens, the name of the manufacturer, the trade name of the private label brand, and if applicable, the trade name of the equivalent brand name